-- 1.1.7.
-In this regard, the Investment Manager has appointed me, S. Sundararaman ("Registered Valuer" or "RV" or "I" or "My" or "Me") bearing IBBI registration number IBBI/RV/06/2018/10238 to undertake fair valuation of the SPVs at the enterprise level as per the extant provisions of the SEBI InvIT Regulations issued by SEBI.
-Enterprise Value ("EV") is described as the total value of the equity in a business plus the value of its debt and debt related liabilities, minus any cash or cash equivalents to meet those liabilities. - 1.1.8.
-I declare that: - i.
-I am competent to undertake the financial valuation in terms of the SEBI InvIT Regulations: - ii.
-I am not an associate of the sponsor(s) or investment manager or trustee and I have not less than five years of experience in valuation of infrastructure assets - iii.
-I am independent and have prepared the Report on a fair and unbiased basis; - iv.
-I have valued the SPVs based on the valuation standards as specified / applicable as per SEBI InvIT Regulations. - 1.1.9.
-This Report covers all the disclosures required as per the SEBI InvIT Regulations and the Valuation of the SPVs is impartial, true and fair and in compliance with the SEBI InvIT Regulations.
+- 1.2.2.
+In this regard, the Investment Manager have appointed Mr. S. Sundararaman ("Registered Valuer" or "RV" or "I" or "My" or "Me") bearing IBBI registration number IBBI/RV/06/2018/10238 to undertake the fair valuation at the enterprise level of the SPVs as per the SEBI InvIT Regulations as at 31st March 2022.
+Enterprise Value ("EV") is described as the total value of the equity in a business plus the value of its debt and debt related liabilities, minus any cash or cash equivalents to meet those liabilities. - 1.2.3.
+Registered Valuer declares that: - i.
+The RV is competent to undertake financial valuation in terms of SEBI InvIT Regulations; - ii.
+The RV is independent and has prepared the Report on a fair and unbiased basis; - iii.
+RV has valued the SPVs based on the valuation standards as specified / applicable as per the SEBI InvIT Regulations. - 1.2.4.
+This Report covers all the disclosures required as per the SEBI InvIT Regulations and the valuation of the SPVs is impartial, true and fair and in compliance with the SEBI InvIT Regulations.

-1.2.
 Scope of Valuation